Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Use the Max Width tweaks to set the maximum widths for different browser sizes.

 Adjust the style with the Page Overlay Typography section.

-Experiment with the tweaks in the Page Overlay section of the Style Editor to adjust the overlay's color.
+Experiment with the tweaks in the Page Overlay section of Site Styles to adjust the overlay's color.

 - Adjust the transparency with the Overlay Opacity tweak.
 To make the color disappear, set the opacity to 0.

 - Check Use Gradient for Overlay to add a second color.